MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segments.md

 []

-## Exploring a particular segment from the segment Page
+## Exploring a particular segment from the Segments page
 Once you selected a segment within the *Segments page*, you will get to this page that consolidates everything around that particular segment.
 As shown below, the upper part includes a trend graph with the possibility to adjust the trend time scope (30 last days, 60 last days, etc.) with the button at the upper-right corner of the tile:

 []